IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 * At any time during the semester, if you have symptoms of COVID, come in contact with someone that has COVID, or have a COVID diagnosis, [you must fill out this form](https://nyu.qualtrics.com/jfe/form/SV_bCvIk6DpqWeFsJT)

 * If you find yourself in the situation above, you are still responsible for the course material, and to watch the course material within 48 hours of it's posting (on BrightSpace).
 All assignments are still due on time.
-If you need accomodations, you must communicate with me as well as the Coordinator of Student Advocacy and Compliance office at (eng.studentadvocate@nyu.edu & deanna.rayment@nyu.edu, 646.997.3046).
+If you need accommodations, you must communicate with me as well as the Coordinator of Student Advocacy and Compliance office at (eng.studentadvocate@nyu.edu & deanna.rayment@nyu.edu, 646.997.3046).

 ###### Attendance (continued)